metallb/metallb/website/content/configuration/_advanced_ipaddresspool_configuration.md

 either in `namespace-a` or `namespace-b` or any namespace has a label `foo:bar`.

-Given a service, if multiple matching IPAddressPool are available MetalLB will check for the availability of IPs sorting the matching IPAddressPool by priority, starting from the highest to the lowest.
-A lower number for priority field equals a higher priority.
-If multiple IPAddressPool have the same priority, the choice will be random.
+If multiple `IPAddressPool` objects are available to a `Service`, MetalLB will check for the availability of IPs by sorting the matching `IPAddressPool` objects by priority.
-When not specifying a priority / setting priority 0 is considered as lowest priority and will be used for assignment only if the pools with priority can't be used.
+It will first select the `IPAddressPool` with the lowest `priority` number (i.e., `priority=1` is the highest priority).
+If the `priority` field is unset or set to `0`, it will have the lowest priority (meaning that it will be the last pool to be used).
+If multiple `IPAddressPool` objects have the same priority, the choice will be random.

 {{% notice note %}}
 When a service explicitly chooses an IPAddressPool via `metallb.universe.tf/address-pool`